ibalpinar/snake-for-web/README.md

 ### Some Future Improvements
 - `IMP` Develop level logic
-- `IMP` Put blocks to make the game more difficult in the advanced levels `IMP` In advanced levels, put more than one hunt in different spots
+- `IMP` Put blocks to make the game more difficult in the advanced levels
+- `IMP` In advanced levels, put more than one hunt in different spots
+- `IMP` Some hunts at advanced levels give more than 1 point
 - `IMP` Make a simple scoreboard
 - `IMP` Show level and number of hunts in the leaderboard
 - `IMP` Convert the confirm box at the end of the game to a simple modal